The Facts about Anxious Teens in Woodbridge, CT

 Where to Look

 The best testimony is someone who has been in therapy.
 You may be surprised when you start asking friends, colleagues, or other personal relationships for recommendations for therapists.
-Therapy is not as stigmatized as it once was, and more and more people are open talking about their experiences.
-Ask the people you know.
+Therapy is not as stigmatized as it once was, and more and more people are open to talking about their experiences.
+Ask the people you know if they are willing to tell who they've found helpful in your community.

 Not feeling comfortable asking the people in your circle?
 Or maybe those therapists aren't accepting new clients and you need help now?
 Other great sources are Pediatricians, School Social Workers/School Psychologists, and other Professionals involved in your child's life.
 These professionals are often well networked with several mental health resources you may not be familiar with.
 They are often tasked with first identifying or referring teens for counseling,